akazemian/personal_profile/_pages/about.md

 ---

 I’m a cognitive science researcher interested in understanding how brains and machines encode and process information.
-Humans possess the ability to seamlessly make sense of a diverse array of visual stimuli, and generalize exisiting knowledege to new situations.
-On the other hand, current large-scale deep learning models exhibit certain human-like behaviors after training on massive datasets.
-My passion lies in studying the similarities and differences between the representations and behaviors of these two systems.
+Humans possess the ability to seamlessly make sense of visual and auditory information, despite the noisy and ambiguous nature of real-world data.
+They also represent information in a way that enables efficient learning and generalization in new situations.
+On the other hand, even after training on massive datasets, large-scale deep learning models struggle to achieve human-like performance in simple tasks.
+My passion lies in studying the representations and algorithms underlying our various cognitive functions, and how they work together to give rise to our fluid intelligence.
+This endeavor also paves the way for developing general-purpose AI that more closely emulate our intelligent behavior.

 Currently, I am a research assistant at the Department of Cognitive Science at Johns Hopkins University, where I’m working with my advisor <a href="https://cogsci.jhu.edu/directory/michael-bonner/">Dr. Michael Bonner</a> on studying the properties of neural representations in the visual cortex using a computational modeling approach.